silentorb/marloth-story/books/fairytale/part2.md

 remove me right away."

 The toad thought about this and then nodded.
-"Message *is* a stickler for precision.
+"Message *is* a stickler for details.
 It would probably agree to such a technicality."

 James looked at Marloth, which was still resting on the desk.
 "Are you going to try to destroy Marloth?" he asked.
-James only asked out of curiosity; he wasn't about to let the librarian destroyed it.
+James only asked out of curiosity; he wasn't about to let the librarian destroy it.

 "No." said Mr. Mosspuddle.
 "I will be in grave trouble if I don't, but I cannot destroy it.
 I cannot destroy any book.
 It is against my nature."